IRS impersonation scam: Canada

 Another variation similarly targets Canadians by impersonating the Canada Revenue Agency and utilizing aggressive fear tactics, with at least 60,000 Canadian residents filing complaints from 2013 to 2018.

+Malaysia

+Variations of this scam are common in Malaysia, where they are known as 'Macau scams'.
+In addition to posing as tax agents, these scams can involve fraudsters posing as police officers or bank workers.

 Response by companies

 In response to a modus operandi by scammers where they coax victims into buying prepaid cards or gift cards for online services, companies such as Apple, along with the Federal Trade Commission, have posted advisories warning customers over the illicit use of gift cards by scammers, and not to give out the code to anyone they do not know.
 Retailers and supermarkets have also followed suit by putting up similar warnings on prepaid and gift card sections.
 Amazon has also warned of the dangers of these scams by advising customers not to use Amazon.com Gift Cards for payment outside of Amazon or its affiliated properties and not to use gift cards for other retailers and brands outside of the intended brand.
 Google Play has also published a similar warning on their website.